Rade58/chatops/README.md

 **thse are commands user will use as `/<command name>` in your chat**

-you'll find it in left menu
+you'll find it in left menu (`api.slack.com` part of slack site)

 request url you should set to be yout tunnel url

-and path should be set to the path of some of your functions (for example in our case `<tunnel url>/api/api/slack`)
+and path should be set to the path of some of your functions (for example in our case `<tunnel url>/api/slack`)

 **Every time you restart the server, new tunnell url will be generated, so you need to set path every time**